antantonis/AI_Projects/README.md

 # AI Projects

 Selected projects from my MSc.
 Code is private due to policy, however access to all private repositories and code can be made available upon request.
-Below are summaries, methods, and results.
+Below are summaries and methods I used.
 All projects are implemented in Python & PyTorch.

 ## Deep Learning